Product Description*If you would like to be added to the waitlist for the Red Hibiscus Tree please message us via Livechat or email*

 Hibiscus Tree Care

 Plant hibiscus trees across the United States in USDA plant hardiness zones 8-11.
 It can tolerate the spring, summer, and fall months in colder zones but it will need to be protected or brought indoors near a sunny window for the winter cold weather.
 Growing hibiscus indoors is not recommended all year long but a great option if you would like to bring the feel of the tropics indoors.
 Move the potted plant outdoors when the weather warms up in spring.
 The cold-hardy hibiscus tree performs best with full sun but can tolerate part shade areas.

 The plant can thrive in a wide variety of planting sites but well-draining soil or potting mix that is rich in organic matter is best.
 A slow-release fertilizer applied at the root ball during early spring will encourage blooming and a thick layer of mulch or peat moss will help to retain moisture.
 It does require more frequent watering during the summer months and to establish a strong, long-lasting root system.
 Keep the potting soil moist when watering your hibiscus especially if it’s a potted hibiscus species.

 If you experience yellowing leaves on your tropical hibiscus plant, look into the watering habits.
 Yellow leaves indicate too little or excess water as the perennial plant grows.
 Too much water can cause root rot and can kill the plant.
 Make sure to choose a pot with a drainage hole.

 This ornamental flowering tree is low maintenance, heat tolerant, and easy to grow.
+Plus, it’s deer resistant!
 The colorful blooms make a perfect tropical planting or cut flowers!

 Shop the Red Hibiscus Tree for sale.